Mohelnice

 Mohelnice (/cs/; Müglitz) is a town in Šumperk District in the Olomouc Region of the Czech Republic.
+It has about 9,900 inhabitants.
+The town is located in a predominantly agricultural landscape near the Morava River.

-It has about 9,800 inhabitants.
-The historic town centre is well preserved and is protected as an urban monument zone.
+Mohelnice is an industrial town, but the historic town centre is well preserved and is protected as an urban monument zone.
+The town is known for a festival of folk and country music, since 2020 known as Mohelnický FolkFest.

 Administrative division

 Mohelnice consists of eight municipal parts (in brackets population according to the 2021 census):